demirantay/notebook/syllabus-compsci.md

  - [ ] RDBMS databse
  - [ ] Final: A operating system for tablets that are designed for programming (UI like from westworld series)

+ There is a person [creating a full hardware and os from scartch](https://github.com/pervognsen/bitwise) it may be useful

+ ---
+ ---

  ## Fully Developed Project